GetSafariTours

 FAQ: Common Questions About Swahili

-Is Swahili hard to learn for English speakers?
 Swahili is actually one of the easiest African languages for English speakers.
 It uses the same alphabet as English and is phonetic—you pronounce words exactly as they are written.

-Do safari guides in Tanzania speak English?
 Yes.
 All professional guides in Tanzania speak excellent English.
 Many also speak French, German, Spanish, or Italian.
 You learn Swahili for connection, not out of necessity.

-What is the difference between Jambo and Habari?
 "Jambo" is a general greeting often used for tourists.
 "Habari" asks "How are you?" and is used more commonly among locals.
 Using "Habari" shows a deeper understanding of the culture.

 Ready for your African Journey?